mchqueiroz/WarGame/README.md

 ## File Storage

-**Wargame** persists data using binary files in the same directory as the executable:
+**WarRoom** persists data using binary files in the same directory as the executable:

   * `users.dat`: Stores operator information.
   * `blocks.dat`: Stores all created blocks/reports.